 The source code is available on GitHub.
 It contains compilation and installation instructions as well as sample recovery queries through SQL Python-UDFs.

 RecovDB is also available as a GUI through the ReVival tool.
-The latter allows users to perform batch and online recovery of missing blocks on real-world time series data.
-Users can select one or multiple time series from a particular dataset, drop a percentage of data from the selected time series, and then recover these missing values.
+The GUI allows users to perform (batch and online) recovery of missing blocks on real-world time series data.
+Users can select one or multiple time series from a set of datasets, delete a percentage of data from the selected time series, and then recover the missing blocks.
+The tool also illustrates how the correlation across time series can be used to recover missing values.

 Input: Three water discharge time series each of them has a missing block.